jenstornell/knock/readme.md

 #### Inside the user file

 - Inside the user file you return an array including the password.
-- To use the password `test` you need to hash it with a tool like [SHA256 Hash Generator](https://passwordsgenerator.net/sha256-hash-generator/).
+- To use the password `test` you need to hash it with a tool like [SHA256 online hash function](https://emn178.github.io/online-tools/sha256.html).
 - *You can also use `hash('sha256', 'test')` as the password, but that is not recommended.
 Use it for testing purposes only!*

 ```php